-For detailed descriptions of the employment agreements with our Named Executive Officers, see "Potential Payments upon Termination or Change in Control" below.
+For detailed descriptions of the employment agreements with our Named Executive Officers, see "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" below.

 Post-Employment Compensation

 Each of the employment agreements that we have entered into with our executive officers, including our Named Executive Officers, provide that they are eligible for severance payments and benefits upon certain specified terminations of employment, including a termination of employment in connection with a change in control of the Company, under our Severance Agreement and our Change in Control Agreement, in exchange for executing and not revoking our then-standard separation agreement and release of claims (which may include a non-disparagement covenant, non-solicit provisions, an agreement to assist in any litigation matters and other standard terms and conditions).